 To that end, school uniform should be worn properly to and from school and throughout the school day.
 Coats and additional outer garments may be worn to and from school but not in the school building.
+Hoodies are not permitted and may be confiscated by staff.
 A school tie must be worn properly at all times (except in PE or with permission for reasons of health and safety).
 Shoes - not trainers - must be worn in the school building.
 Shirts must be tucked in.